xavwashere/YAGDDB/README.md

 - /checkmod <name> - Checks the specified user's moderator status.
 - /settings - Allows you to change the settings of the bot, as well as add a webhook that is triggered when a level is rated (currently broken)
 - /music <newgrounds id> - Plays a song from Newgrounds according to the specified ID.
+- /currentplayers - Gets the current number of players playing GD on Steam.

 # Running